HanKruiger/hankruiger.com/content/now.md

 ## Currently reading

-- *Morele Ambitie* by Rutger Bregman
+- *The Ministry for the Future* by Kim Stanley Robinson

 ## Recent movie/TV recommendations